Dhruvi686/Web-Wizards2025/README.md

 Protection against duplicate and invalid votes.

-**Setup Instructions**
+**⚙️ Setup Instructions**

 Follow these steps to run the project locally:

-Clone the repository:
+1. Clone the repository
 git clone https://github.com/nandit27/Web-Wizards2025.git
 cd Web-Wizards2025

-Install dependencies:
+2. Install dependencies

 Ensure you have Node.js
- installed.
-Then run:
+ installed, then run:

 npm install

-Configure Environment Variables:
+3. Configure Environment Variables

-Create a .env file in the root directory and add necessary configurations (e.g., MongoDB URI, admin credentials, email settings):
+Create a .env file in the root directory and add the following configurations:

 PORT=3001
 NODE_ENV=development